johnbenedictcastillo/bscsA/pastoral-tonga/README.md

 * Market Analysis.
     * This project target daily consumers by providing them idea on what to cook with those raw foods.
+* Technical Specification.
+    * This project will use gitHub to make WebAR.
+Also the length of time required to us is until finals.

 * Risk Analysis.
     * This project can only show 2-3 different type of dish that can be made on the food being scanned.